efab2022/efab2022.github.io/module3.md

 - Most of the learnings and the most fun part was around further improving the library to parallelize, and store, all models and their hyperparameters, so they can be retrieved and analyzed at a later stage.
     - expanding the underlying structure to support ensemble models, and to allow capturing hyperparameters for inner models.

+**Reviewer's highlights**:

+> Score:

+> - Great work!
+Extensive analysis and solution.
+Everything performed well from the technical side, all steps were taken to train and deploy the solution.
+- You are very confident presenting and have a good understanding of the solution.
+Good job on trying out multiple different techniques in basically every step of your analysis - much work was put in it!

+___

 ![](img/credit_score1.png)
 ___